 In 2017, a DEFAC Advisory Panel on budget stability, commissioned by House Joint Resolution No. 8 of the 149th General Assembly, was formed for the purpose of redefining the State's appropriation methods and building upon current fiscal controls.
 The panel's efforts culminated in Governor Carney's issuance in 2018 of Executive Order No. 21 ("EO 21").
 EO 21 charged the Office of Management and Budget with recognizing a Budget Stabilization Fund for reporting and budget planning, the purpose of which was to set aside surplus revenue for times of unexpected revenue shortfalls.
 The Budget Stabilization Fund complements Delaware's existing Budget Reserve Account (see Budget Reserve Account) as well as the 2% of unappropriated revenue mandated by the State Constitution (see Appropriation Limit).
 EO 21 charged DEFAC with calculating a benchmark index that defines surplus revenue, or extraordinary revenue growth, using (i) Delaware personal income, (ii) Delaware population growth and (iii) inflation represented by the Implicit Price Deflator for State & Local Government purchases.
 The benchmark index is used to calculate a benchmark appropriation on which the Governor's Recommended Budget is based.
 The fiscal year 2019 final operating budget left \$47.9 million unappropriated, in addition to the Budget Reserve Account as well as funds resultant from the 98% appropriation limit.
 Section 74 of the fiscal year 2021 operating budget creates a special Budget Stabilization Fund to hold surplus revenue until such time as it is appropriated.
 The Budget Stabilization Fund was funded to \$126.3 million as of July 1, 2019 and remained at that level through year-end fiscal year 2020.
-Section 74(b) of the fiscal year 2021 grant-in-aid bill withdrew \$63.2 million from the Budget Stabilization Fund to support the fiscal year 2021 operating budget, leaving a balance of \$63.1 million which is expected to remain throughout fiscal year 2021.
+Section 74(b) of the fiscal year 2021 operating budget, leaving a balance of \$63.1 million was restored in 2022 along with additional deposits.
+The Budget Stabilization Fund so f January 31, 2023.